Aina (1977 film)

-At annual Nigar Awards, the film received 12 awards including, best film, best director, best actor, best actress, best supporting actress and best playback singer.
+At the annual Nigar Awards, the film received 12 awards, including, best film, best director, best actor, best actress, and best supporting actress, and best playback singer.
 It topped the British Film Institute's users' poll of "Top ten Pakistani films of all times" in 2002.

 Plot

-Aina is a love story of two hearts and two souls but from two different social classes, one being a daughter of a business tycoon i.e. Rita (Shabnam) and one being a realistic, self-confident and a little bit arrogant poor young man, Iqbal (Nadeem).
-Rita is a leisure girl whereas Nadeem works as a hotel receptionist and they both fall in love.
-The entire movie is about how a rich girl and poor man fell in love and the struggles that comes after their marriage.
+Aina is a love story of two hearts and two souls but from two different social classes, one being the daughter of a business tycoon, i.e., Rita (Shabnam), and one being a realistic, self-confident, and a little bit arrogant poor young man, Iqbal (Nadeem).
+Rita is a leisure girl, whereas Nadeem works as a hotel receptionist, and they both fall in love.
+The entire movie is about how a rich girl and a poor man fell in love and the struggles that came after their marriage.